mazhugasergei/markuswedler/README.md

 # Hi, I'm Markus 👋
-<b>A front-end web developer with a passion for creating visually stunning and intuitive websites 🔥</b>
+<b>A front-end web developer with a passion for creating visually stunning and intuitive websites</b>

 ### My experience